Read in: English | Pidgin English

 π Chest symptoms are often investigated urgently to rule out serious causes.

-π Important message!
+π’ Important message!

-π¨ Chest tightness should always be taken seriously — especially if it is new, severe, or associated with other symptoms like shortness of breath, sweating, or dizziness.
+Chest tightness should always be taken seriously — especially if it is new, severe,

 FAQ